Bean061/ptgaul/README.md

 ```

 ## Environment
-Examples can be run on Linux and Mac.
+Examples can be applied on Linux and Mac.

 ![](ptGAUL_image.png)